takahish/cl-tensor/README.md

-# cl-eigen
+# cl-tensor

-cl-eigen is a common lisp library for linear algebra: matrices, vectors, numerical solvers, and related.
+cl-tensor is a common lisp library for linear algebra: matrices, vectors, numerical solvers, and related.

 ## dependencies